pjbartlein/GeogDataAnalysis/overview.md

 # Grading and course mechanics #

 Format and grading:  Lectures, four quzzes, and eight exercises.
-All quizzes and all exercises must be completed to receive a passing grade for the course.
-The quizzes and exercises should be completed in a timely fashion, although this quarter allowances will be made.
+The exercises will be worth eight points each, and the quizzes will be worth nine points each, for a total of 100 points.
+Students taking GEOG 595 will be required to submit a short (3-5 page, plus figures) analysis of a "real" data set.  *All quizzes and all exercises must be completed to receive a passing grade for the course.*  The quizzes and exercises should be completed in a timely fashion, although this quarter allowances will be made.
 Grading expections will be adjusted to reflect the nature of the course this year.

-Office hours will probably be conducted through Zoom.
+Office hours will be conducted through Zoom.

 Prerequisite:  GEOG 4/581 GIScience I (or GEOG 4/516  Introductory Geographic Information Systems)